dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/10-using-tdbgrideh-component/52-complex-formatting-in-grid-cells-lacontrols.md

 `TLaObjectEh`
 &nbsp;&nbsp;&nbsp;&nbsp;Unit: `LaObjectsEh`
-<dd>Base element for all placement elements.</dd>
+<sh>Base element for all placement elements.</sh>

 `TLaControlEh`
 &nbsp;&nbsp;&nbsp;&nbsp;Unit: `LaControlsEh`
-<dd>Placement element with font, padding and border rendering settings.</dd>
+<sh>Placement element with font, padding and border rendering settings.</sh>

 `TLaTextBlockEh`
 &nbsp;&nbsp;&nbsp;&nbsp;Unit: `LaControlsEh`
-<dd>Placement element to display plain text.</dd>
+<sh>Placement element to display plain text.</sh>

 `TLaImageEh`
 &nbsp;&nbsp;&nbsp;&nbsp;Unit: `LaControlsEh`
-<dd>Placement element for displaying pictures.</dd>
+<sh>Placement element for displaying pictures.</sh>

 `TLaFlowRichBlockEh`
 &nbsp;&nbsp;&nbsp;&nbsp;Unit: `LaFlowRichBlocksEh`
-<dd>Placement element for text with the ability to set individual formatting for sections of text.</dd>
+<sh>Placement element for text with the ability to set individual formatting for sections of text.</sh>

 `TLaGridPanelEh`
 &nbsp;&nbsp;&nbsp;&nbsp;Unit: `LaGridPanelsEh`
-<dd>Grid container.
-Arranges elements in panel cells with columns and rows.</dd>
+<sh>Grid container.
+Arranges elements in panel cells with columns and rows.</sh>

 `TLaContentPanelEh`
 &nbsp;&nbsp;&nbsp;&nbsp;Unit: `LaPanelsEh`
-<dd>The container is a simple panel.
-Arranges multiple elements in the same area without a special layout algorithm.</dd>
+<sh>The container is a simple panel.
+Arranges multiple elements in the same area without a special layout algorithm.</sh>

 `TLaStackPanelEh`
 &nbsp;&nbsp;&nbsp;&nbsp;Unit: `LaPanelsEh`
-<dd>Container-stack panel.
-Arranges the element sequentially one after the other from left-to-right or top-to-bottom.</dd>
+<sh>Container-stack panel.
+Arranges the element sequentially one after the other from left-to-right or top-to-bottom.</sh>

 `TLaHintWindowEh`
 &nbsp;&nbsp;&nbsp;&nbsp;Unit: `LaHintWindows`
-<dd>Window for displaying hints with the ability to format content through LaControls.</dd>
+<sh>Window for displaying hints with the ability to format content through LaControls.</sh>

 `LaObjectTreeViewForms`
-<dd>Window for tree view of LaControls location and property of each element at Run-time.
-Used to test the display of a complex set of elements.</dd>
+<sh>Window for tree view of LaControls location and property of each element at Run-time.
+Used to test the display of a complex set of elements.</sh>

 Below are also a few screenshots from which you can understand the possibilities of displaying complex data that this technology provides.